maic76/keyword-test/README.md

 - Write the necessary code in the controller [WebsiteController.php](app/Http/Controllers/API/WebsiteController.php) to make the search by domain work.
 - Write JavaScript code in the Vue.js component [WebsiteSearchComponent.vue](resources/js/components/WebsiteSearchComponent.vue) for the front-end part of this task, the search bar should return a single result.
 - Once your controller is ready, the tests should work.
+- Push your code back to your fork and send it to us by email.

 ### Important points
 - Your code is clean, easy to ready and documented.